Skip to main content

 Funding

 Project funding for design and construction is part of the 2016 voter-approved Neighborhood Safety, Connectivity and Congestion Reduction Levy, specifically funding for neighborhood congestion reduction improvements.
-Individual project costs are available within the tabs.
+There is also funding from the Major Maintenance Program.
+The estimated cost for this project is $3.2 million.

 Outreach